Project-OSmOSE/OSEkit/docs/_build/html/_sources/on_datarmor.rst.txt

 ===============================================

 Although Datarmor should not be used as a development environment, step 4 from our github-based contribution workflow described in :ref:`Contribute` may include a few specific developments regarding features only available on Datarmor (typically everything related to distributed computing).
-The installation procedure described in :ref:`Installation with github and poetry` is still valid, just considered your Datarmor datahome as your local working directory.
+The installation procedure described in :ref:`Installation with github and poetry` is still valid, just considered your Datarmor datahome as your local working directory ; just be cautious with the Conda environment creation on Datarmor, better you read :ref:`Procedure for conda environment creation / modification` if it is your first time.